abrahamalayon/project1/README.md

 find <name>: Searches for a file or directory with the given name in the file system.

+less <filename>:  This is used to read files in a convenient format.

 12 exits the program

 The input is not sanitized in this version.
-Therefore you can also use the following operators to modify the behavior of the commands, in addition to flags and arguments:
+Therefore you can also use the following operators to modify the behavior of the commands, in addition to flags and arguments for the commands:

 >: Redirects the standard output of a command to a file.
 For example, echo hello > file.txt will write the word “hello” to the file.txt file.